tmsalab/edm/README.md

 Specifically, the `ecdm` package imports:

-  - `dina`: Estimating the Deterministic Input, Noisy “And” Gate (DINA) cognitive diagnostic model parameters using a Gibbs sampler.
+  - `dina`: Estimating the Deterministic Input, Noisy “And” Gate (‘DINA’) cognitive diagnostic model parameters using a Gibbs sampler.
-  - `rrum`: Estimating the reduced Reparametrized Unified Model (rRUM) with a Gibbs sampler.
+  - `rrum`: Estimating the reduced Reparametrized Unified Model (‘rRUM’) with a Gibbs sampler.
   - `shinyecdm`: User Interface for Modeling with Exploratory Models
   - `simcdm`: Simulate responses underneath a DINA or rRUM model.